-So you want to run a fencing event?
+Do you want to run a fencing event?
 Here are the things you need to consider:

 (NB Cadet and Junior Ranking events are allocated annually, all senior opens that meet certain criteria are eligible for Senior Ranking points.)

-Do you need an event license?
 For all events, unless they are inter-club matches you will need to apply for a BF Event Licence (prices starting at £0!).
 This is the mechanism by which you inform BF that the event is taking place and by which it appears on the official BF calendar.
 Provided you adhere to BF policies and procedures (including ensuring participants have the appropriate level of membership), you and your organising committee with also have public liability insurance.
 This is often a requirement of hiring a venue.

 More information about event licensing can be found here.